Public asked to weigh in on waterfowl hunting seasonDALE VINCENT

-A public meeting will be held Aug.
-13 to discuss proposed season dates and bag limits for the 2014 waterfowl season, which includes Canada geese.
-(DAVID LANE/UNION LEADER)
+CONCORD — The Fish and Game Department will hold a public meeting Aug.
+13 on proposed season dates and bag limits for the 2014 waterfowl hunting season.

 The proposed season is similar to last year’s, with the overall duck season 60 days and a daily bag limit of six birds.
 The significant change is for the Canada goose, with the season increased 10 days to 70 days, and the daily bag limit increasing from two to three birds.

 Unlike deer and moose, migratory birds do not stay in a limited area, so hunting dates and limits are not set by the New Hampshire Fish and Game Department.

 Kent Gustafson, the department’s Wildlife Programs administrator, said: “It’s big-picture management.”
 As a result, he said, the U.S. Fish and Wildlife Service assesses the flyway population and determines how many days and bag limits are appropriate.